-Fixed assets that do not have physical substance but are identified and controlled by the Council, for example, purchased software licences.
+Long term assets that do not have physical substance but are identified and controlled by the Council and bring benefits to the Council for more than one year.
+Typical examples include software licences, internally developed software and websites developed to deliver services rather than information about services.